 Heat is a curl killer.

-And when your curls take a hit from thermal damage, it’s desolating, to say the least.
+And when your curls take a hit from heat damage, it’s desolating, to say the least.

-In my pursuit to stretch my hair from curly to straight with temperatures that were high enough to roast a chicken, I ended up with severely heat damaged curly hair that looked like dry ramen noodles.
+In my pursuit to stretch my hair from curly to straight with temperatures high enough to roast a chicken, I ended up with severely heat-damaged curls that looked like dry ramen noodles.

-- My hair felt limp and stringy (loosen curl pattern)
+- My hair felt limp and stringy (loosened curl pattern).

-- My ends were doing the rice crispy (snap, crackle, pop)
+- My ends were doing the rice crispy.

-I spent months trying to restore my natural curls, and after a lot of patience, hair products, tears, and sweat …
+I spent months trying to bring my curls back, and after much patience, hair products, tears, and sweat …

 I eventually found a way.